owl-project/NVISII/examples/readme.md

 ## 5.lights.py
 This script presents how to add lights to your scenes.
-Lights in visii are meshes, so we show how to do different lights in this example.
+Lights in nvisii are meshes, so we show how to do different lights in this example.
 You can also check how the different materials react to each other, e.g., the cube is transmissive (it is transparent).